sblinz-zz/questionbank/README.md

 -Plot histograms and desnity scatter plots of variables.

-### Data Completion
+### Response Prediction and Data Completion

 With a question bank containing many questions, most students will only have attempted a select number.
 Since some of the more interesting recommendation methods require complete data, we consider data completion using means

--Column or row mean-based completion
+-Imputation (column or row mean-based completion) -Distance Collaborative Filtering (supproting Pearson, Minkowski, and Cosine similarity metrics) -Latent Collaborative Filtering (Matrix Factorization)

 ### Recommendation